beejjorgensen/propaganda/02-the-new-propaganda.md

 bought the velvet because she liked it and because it was in fashion.

-The editors of the American magazines and fashion reporters of the American newspapers, like- wise subjected to the actual (although created) circumstance, reflected it in their news, which, in turn, subjected the buyer and the consumer here to the same influences.
+The editors of the American magazines and fashion reporters of the American newspapers, likewise subjected to the actual (although created) circumstance, reflected it in their news, which, in turn, subjected the buyer and the consumer here to the same influences.
 The result was that what was at first trickle of velvet became a flood.
 A demand was slowly, but deliberately, created in Paris and America.
 A big department store, aiming to be a style leader, advertised velvet gowns and hats on the authority of the French couturiers, and quoted original cables received from them.
 The echo of the new style note was heard from hundreds of department stores throughout the country which wanted to be style leaders too.
 Bulletins followed despatches.
 The mail followed the cables.
 And the American woman traveler appeared before the ship news photographers in velvet gown and hat.